 Excerpt: This decision was made after "[the administration] heard concerns about the complexity of the requirements and the need for more time to implement them effectively."
 In the three years since the passage of the PPACA, we have heard similar complaints not only from business owners, but from state leaders, government watchdogs, and individual citizens as well.

 To read the letter, click here.
-To read the NRC's February 19, 2013, response, click here.
+To read DOE's July 22, 2013 response, click here (and Enclosure).

 Excerpt: The Patient Protection and Affordable Care Act (PPACA) requires that insurers offering plans on the Health Insurance Marketplaces, or exchanges, include a “sufficient number and geographic distribution” of providers that serve predominantly “low-income, medically underserved individuals.”
 These providers are referred to as Essential Community Providers.